-John Francis Spratt and St. Valentine09 February 2016
+John Francis Spratt and St Valentine13 February 2020

 The remains of St. Valentine were disinterred from the cemetery of St Hippolitus in Rome, and brought there in 1836.
-Read the entry below on John Francis Spratt, the Carmelite priest responsible, from the Dictionary of Irish Biography.
+Read the entry below on John Francis Spratt, the Carmelite priest responsible, by David Murphy for the Dictionary of Irish Biography.

 Stay up to date with the Royal Irish Academy newsletterSign up now